Educ T-Education Technology (EDT)

 Can enroll if Level is Undergraduate

-EDT 462 Instructional Technology Internship 3 Credit Hours
+EDT 462 Internship in Instructional Design and Learning Technologies 3 Credit Hours

-A supervised field experience in which students will work as an instructional technology intern for 135 clock hours.
-Internship students will be placed in organizations and opportunities that align with their career goals and specific interests within the field of instructional technology.
-Regardless of placement, the internship is designed to provide students with real-world experiences in the development and implementation of learning activities, management of technology resources, and improving competence with various technologies.
-Students should complete EDT 211, EDT 402, EDT 410, EDT 414 & EDT 420 prior to taking EDT 462.
+This internship is a supervised field experience in which students will work as instructional design and learning technology interns for 135 clock hours.
+The course is designed to provide students with hands-on, real-world experience in instructional design and the application of learning technologies.
+This internship offers a unique opportunity for students to bridge the gap between theory and practice by working with professionals in educational settings or corporate training environments.
+Students should complete EDT 402, EDT 414 & EDT 420 prior to taking EDT 462.
 An internship application is required for registration and must be submitted by July 15th for Fall, October 15th for Winter, or March 15th for Summer.
 The internship application can be found at: https://umdearborn.edu/cehhs/cehhs-office-student-success/field-placement-office/education-practicums (F, W, S).

 Restriction(s):